tansaku/twss/faq/README.markdown

 The faqbot is currently separate from the TWSS system, and provides a Natural Language interface to a SQL database

+To run from the command line:

+`python faq.py`

+For development run [sniffer](http://pypi.python.org/pypi/sniffer) in the faq directory

-Through it you can create new tables like so:
+Through the faqbot you can create new tables like so:

 "There is a Course Probabilistic Graphical Models called PGM"